membraneframework/membrane_rtmp_plugin/README.md

 pacman -S ffmpeg
 ```

+## RTMP Server
+An simple RTMP server that accepts clients connecting on a given port and allows to distinguish between them
+based on app ID and stream key.
+Each client that has connected is asigned a dedicated client handler, which
+behaviour can be provided by RTMP server user.

 ## SourceBin

-Requires a socket, which has been connected to the client.
+Requires a client reference, which identifies a client handler that has been connected to the client, or an URL on which the client is supposed to connect.
 It receives RTMP stream, demuxes it and outputs H264 video and AAC audio.

 ## Client